These pink vegan oatmeal pancakes have no added sugar or food dye, and are perfect for Mother’s Day and other themed parties.

 Carbonated Water- Yes, this may seem strange.
 BUT if you want to make pancakes (or other baked goods) vegan without an egg, carbonated water actually provides a solid lift and fluffy texture.
 I love flax eggs, but I do find that sometimes they can create a more dense baked good, so if you want that fluffy texture, carbonated water works.

-If you’re serving these pancakes for brunch for the whole family (like for a little Mother’s Day brunch or breakfast), you could totally serve with fruit, chia jam, or yogurt.
-For some accompanying brunch or breakfast recipes, try some of these:
+One of my favourite parts of making pancakes for brunch is that each person at the table can customize them to their own tastebuds.
+For example, If you’re serving these pancakes for brunch for the whole family (like for a little Mother’s Day brunch or breakfast), you could totally serve with fruit, chia jam, or yogurt.

 This is a specialty ingredient, but there are other options.
 You could use ground up freeze dried berries, or a natural food dye for the pink colour.
 Alternatively, you could skip the pink colour in the batter and just add in some frozen raspberries or diced strawberries.